adobley/odn-terraform/README.md

 ## ToDo some day

 I'd love to have my tfstate backed up somewhere secure and redundant.
 Maybe access it via a web service or stick it in a vault.

+## Thanks

+Big thanks to [kube-digital-terraform](https://github.com/kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform) for the inspiration behind the cfssl code.